juliaguida/oystercard/boris_bikes_advanced/20_make_it_your_own.md

 - [ ] Pick one or more tasks and do the work
 OR
 - [ ] Come up with your own task, extract some learning objectives, then do the work
+- [ ] Make a 30 min screen recording of yourself working on something from this list and share it with a peer for feedback on your developer process
+- [ ] Watch a screen recording by one of your peers and give them feedback on their developer process

 ### Options